freezer333/ramapo/source/courses/cmps530/weeks/week4.md

 [Full Project Description](https://github.com/scottfrees/cmps530-wp3)

 ## In-class Agenda
-I will be dedicating most of the in-class lecture this week to working through *my own* solution to Weekly Project #3 using Jupyter notebooks.
+I will be dedicating most of the in-class lecture this week to working through *my own* solution to Weekly Project #2 using Jupyter notebooks.
 Please make every attempt to complete this week's assignment prior to meeting in class, so you get the most out of the review.
+We'll also discuss the key concepts behind classes and object oriented design.